NHSDigital/communications-manager-api/tests/docs/partials/validation/test_invalid_contact_details_address_lines_too_few.rst

 | **Then** the response returns a 400 invalid value error

 **Asserts**
-- Response returns a 400 'Missing value' error
+- Response returns a 400 'Too few items' error
 - Response returns the expected error message body with references to the invalid attribute
 - Response returns the 'X-Correlation-Id' header if provided